apollographql/apollo/docs/source/intro/benefits.md

 * Back-end developers must come up to speed with how to handle incoming requests from the frontend.
 * Developers across the organization must collaborate on a single, product-driven GraphQL schema and appoint individuals as the official maintainers of that schema.

-The Apollo [docs](https://www.apollographql.com/docs/), [blog](https://www.apollographql.com/blog/), and [Spectrum community](https://spectrum.chat/apollo) are all here to help your organization master GraphQL and take full advantage of it.
+The Apollo [docs](https://www.apollographql.com/docs/), [blog](https://www.apollographql.com/blog/), and [forums](https://community.apollographql.com) are all here to help your organization adopt GraphQL and take full advantage of it.

 ### Potential for slow operations